Rizz-33/Whispr./README.md

-# whispr - The chatting app
+# whispr - The Chatting App

 A new Flutter project.